 This funder supports disease prevention and awareness programs in four U.S. geographic regions, with a focus on noncommunicable diseases.
 It typically provides one-year program support.

-The low-profile foundation of a long-time venture capitalist prioritizes cancer research, with support going to researchers at academic institutions.
+The low-profile foundation of a long-time venture capitalist prioritizes cancer researchers at academic institutions.

 The high-profile BCRF funds research into breast cancer biology and treatment.
 Grantseekers may wish to introduce themselves, but unsolicited requests are discouraged.